eljojo/faircamp-fork/manual/reference/02 Releases.md

 The artist field is a shortcut (with limited options) to define artists without creating an explicit artist directory and `artist.eno` manifest.
-It is especially useful/intended to create external artists - those that appear only on some tracks/releases but have their own page outside of the faircamp page they are featured on.
+It is especially useful for creating external artists - those that appear only on some tracks/releases but have their own page outside of the faircamp page they are featured on.
 You can (but don't have to) use the `link` attribute to set an external page, in that case the artist's name,